maurusrv/maurusrv/README.md

   <br><br>
   i wonder what's really worse though, if you're actually living your ikigai!🌸
   <br><br>
-  anyway, a promise.
-As long as no thesis is done, no app deployed, no story published, no movie made, will die trying... while contributing tech to the world in the mean time.
+  anyway, a promise. as long as no thesis is done, no app deployed, no story published, no movie made, will die trying... while contributing tech to the world.
   <br><br>
   let's open source things, yes?
   <br><br>